 Q: WHAT EQUIPMENT WILL MY CHILD WILL NEED?

 A: Players in all divisions will need to purchase a baseball or softball glove, pants, belt, athletic supporter and cup (boys only), and socks.
-Helmets and bats will be provided for each team, however most players elect to purchase their own.
+Helmets and bats will be provided on request for each team, however most players elect to purchase their own.
 Baseball/Softball cleats (rubber) are recommended instead of regular running shoes.
 Metal cleats are not permitted.
 Your coach will recommend the color of pants and socks to purchase.

 Q: WHEN ARE UNIFORMS HANDED OUT?